Leopard Speech-to-Text: Local Transcription FAQ

 How long does it take to transcribe 1-hour audio?

-It depends on the method and tools used for transcription.
-It takes human transcribers approximately 4 hours to transcribe hour-long audio.
-For ASR Cloud APIs, it depends on various factors, including connectivity (how fast audio files are sent for processing), latency and performance of the engine.
-The first two are not managed by the ASR API providers unless you deploy the ASR on-prem.
-If you waited for Alexa to answer what time it is for almost a minute, then it means you already experienced the impact of connectivity and latency on the response time.
-Leopard by processing voice data on the device offers reliable response time and zero latency.
-The speed, i.e. duration of processing data to convert voice to text depends is measured by Real Time Factor (RTF).
+Leopard Speech-to-Text by processing voice data on the device offers guaranteed response time with zero latency, allowing developers to control the first two.
+Hence, the speed, i.e. duration of processing data to convert voice to text is measured just depends on Real Time Factor (RTF).
 RTF is the ratio of time taken to transcribe the audio file to the duration of the audio.
 So, the lower the RTF the better.
-Although there is no standard, generally max of 0.5 RTF is preferred.
+Although there is no standard, generally a max of 0.5 RTF is preferred.
 In other words, transcribing hour-long audio should take 30 minutes or less.
 Leopard achieves 0.05 RTF on an Ubuntu machine with Intel(R) Core(TM) i5-6500 CPU @ 3.20GHz.
 It means transcribing hour-long audio takes Leopard 3 minutes.

 Does Leopard Speech-to-Text run on Linux?